avg-bitsian/avg-bitsian0/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hey, there!
-I am **Priyansh Garg**. \linebreak
+I am **Priyansh Garg**.
 I am a sophomore student at BITS Pilani.
 I enjoy watching Formula 1, air crash investigations, Gordon Ramsay's cooking shows, and listening to American 80s Rock music.
 I am an extrovert by nature.
 In my free time, I spend an ungodly amount of time browsing Quora and reddit.
 Sometimes, I make puns.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->